vinusv/tldr/README.md

 I do not hold traditional views regarding hierarchy, boundaries or communication.
 What this implies is that regardless of whether you report to me or not, you can
 - Reach out to me.
-- Whenever you need, depending on your urgency.
+- Whenever you need.
+Depending on your urgency.
 Regular business hours is preferred of course, but I've often been accused of responding at any hour :P
 - Through Slack, Email, Whatsapp, Phone, Tapping my shoulder, yelling across the canteen.
 Whatever works.
 - I generally consider myself terrible at multi-tasking in the context of meetings.